Colorectal Cancer Screening

 Virtual Colonoscopy

 You will only be in the scanner for about 10 minutes, but the whole test takes about 30 minutes.
 The 30 minutes includes reading and interpretation, which does add to the cost of the procedure.
-For these images to be accurate, patients must do bowel prep similar to a colonoscopy (dietary restrictions and oral laxatives).
+For these images to be accurate, you must do bowel prep similar to a colonoscopy (dietary changes and oral laxatives).
 However, for the virtual scan, the bowel may need to be a bit clearer.
 This is because during a normal colonoscopy, the provider can clear away any stool that is left behind, but they cannot do this with VC.
 You will also have a drink called a contrast medium the night before your test.
-This helps the provider see the difference between stool that is leftover in the colon and polyps.
+This helps the provider see the difference between stool that is leftover in your colon and polyps.

 VC is better at detecting cancers and larger polyps than smaller polyps or flat lesions (also called non-polypoid lesions).
 Some providers have suggested that smaller polyps are less likely to turn into cancer, so the decreased ability to detect them may not be significant.